 30 works have been selected as Finalists by the Experts Panel.

-These works will take part of the LOEWE Craft Prize 2018 exhibition that will travel to London, where the Jury will make a final decision on May 3.
+These works will take part of the LOEWE Craft Prize 2018 exhibition that will travel to London, from 4 May – 17 June 2018.

 Alex Brogden, 2016